 The governments prepared two reports for the purposes of the RFA 10 Year Review.
 The Sustainability Indicators Report 2007 and a report on the Implementation of the Regional Forest Agreement 2007.
 Public comment on these reports was considered by the Reviewer in preparing his report to the governments.

 In response to a recommendation from the 10 Year Review, the Tasmanian Government commissioned independent financial and performance audits of the $115 million intensive forest management program funded by both governments under the Tasmanian Community Forest Agreement from 2005 to 2010.

 - Forestry Tasmania's Response (PDF)

-The following document was prepared in 2002 to describe the statewide policy framework.
+The following document was prepared in 2002 to describe the statewide policy framework for fire management.

 - Fire Management (PDF)